otrv4/otrv4/otrv4.md

 received expired Client Profile during the DAKE is considered invalid.

 Before the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
+This expiration date is defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.

-The client establishes the frequency of expiration and when to publish (when the current Client Profile expires).
+The client establishes the frequency of expiration and when to publish (before the  current Client Profile expires).
 Note that this can be configurable.
 A recommended value is one week.

 ### Create a Client Profile Signature